awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

    }
    ```

 1. The `start-date` option allows you to delay activation of a Maintenance Window until a specified future date\.
-The `end-date` option allows you to set a date and time in the future after which the Maintenance Window will no longer run\.
+The `end-date` option allows you to set a date and time in the future after which the Maintenance Window no longer runs\.
 Specify the options in ISO\-8601 Extended format\.

    Run the following command to specify a date and time range for regularly scheduled Maintenance Window executions: